 - – 2,000 DKK: the basic application fee for one class of goods or services; additional fees starting at 200 DKK apply for the second class as well as any following classes afterwards;

 - – 2,000 DKK: the basic renewal fee which included only one class; an additional fee of DKK 200 applies for the second class and a supplementary fee of DKK 500 applies for each additional class after that;

 - – 2,500 DKK: the fee applicable to those who wish to file an opposition; the same fee also applies for filing an administrative revocation;

-- - 4,000 DKK: the fee for appealing a trademark protection decision with the Danish Trademark Office.
+- – 4,000 DKK: the fee for an administrative revocation based on the Danish Trademarks Act.

 Please note that the fees were valid at the time this article was written.
 Entrepreneurs are advised to seek updated information.
 Our agents can help.